Jast38/CTFWriteups/Nahamcon21/Typewriter/README.md

 ```

 As you can see in the column **pslist**, all processes would show up using that command
-and therefore the **pstree** command as well.
+and therefore also while using the **pstree** command.
 So there are no hidden processes, so lets
 start investigating the MSWORD.EXE process.
-So lets examine this process.
 We do that by
 using the command **procdump** and **memdump** and specifying the PID of the process to
 dump, in our case **-p 2760**.